Brrovko/TalentScreener1/test/api-plan.md

 ### CI Environment

-For CI pipelines, create a separate docker-compose configuration:
+For CI pipelines, create a separate docker-compose configuration (docker-compose.test.yml) if needed, but the principle remains the same: tests are executed against the real running services via HTTP.

 ```yaml
 # docker-compose.test.yml